Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative Recommendation: Experiments

 \section{Experiments}

 In this section, we conduct experiments on three real-world datasets of the most updated Amazon Review dataset~\cite{hou2024bridging} to investigate the efficacy of our method.
 We follow the commonly adopted evaluation protocol and data preprocessing as prior works~\cite{tiger, letter}, and compare our method against a set of classic and state-of-the-art sequential recommendation baselines.
-Detailed experimental settings, baseline descriptions, and implementation details are provided in the Appendix.